syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Histogram.md

 ---

 # Histogram Chart in .NET MAUI Chart
-The Histogram chart offers a visual representation of a large number of data points distributed across a continuous range, presented in column format.
+Histogram chart is a graphical representation that organizes a group of data points into user-specified ranges.
+It is similar in appearance to a column chart.

 Customize histogram intervals using the [HistogramInterval]() property and normal distribution curve can be collapsed using [ShowNormalDistributionCurve]() property.